opendocsg/slw-judgments-backfill/2016_SGHCR_3/report.md

 85     As CS and DB are both banks, they are subject to the duty of banking secrecy under s 47 of the Banking Act.
 However, disclosure of documents by banks is permitted in the circumstances stated in the Third Schedule of the Banking Act.
 One of the situations where disclosure is permitted is under paragraph 7 of the Third Schedule where disclosure is necessary to comply with an order of the Supreme Court or Judge thereof pursuant to the powers under Part IV of the Evidence Act.

 86     Part IV of the Evidence Act was enacted for the benefit of bankers and its object is to relieve bankers of the necessity of actually attending court with their books under a subpoena as that would unduly interfere with the business of the banker.
-See _Wee Soon Kim Anthony v UBS AG_ [2003] 2 SLR(R) 91 (“ _Anthony Wee”_ ) at [17].
+See _Wee Soon Kim Anthony v UBS AG_ <span class="citation">[2003] 2 SLR(R) 91</span> (“ _Anthony Wee”_ ) at [17].

 87     The application for discovery of documents from the respective defendant banks is made pursuant to s 175 of the Evidence Act, which is under Part IV of the Evidence Act.